solderzzc/SuperHacker/README.md

 Preferred management app for OpenPdroid.

 NOTE: THIS SOFTWARE IS PRERELEASE - IT IS CURRENTLY KNOWN TO HAVE BUGS (which you are welcome to fix).
-Because of the signature protection used in other PDroid applications (e.g. PDroid 2.0 by CollegeDev), it is necessary to uninstall these other apps prior to installing PDroid Manager.
+Because of the signature protection used in other PDroid applications (e.g. PDroid 2.0 by CollegeDev), it is necessary to uninstall these other apps prior to installing SuperHacker.
 I don't like it this way, but right now there is no straightforward and safe way to get around it.

 Unless explicitly noted in the file headers, the following license applies:
 Copyright (C) 2012 Simeon J. Morgan (smorgan@digitalfeed.net)